mcc-prior-art/mcc-policy-engine/README.md

 ## Meta-Cognitive Layer

-MCC internally:
+MCC enforces control through:

-- tracks session history
-- evaluates context consistency
+- threshold-based decision logic
-- estimates confidence per intent
+- intent validation
+- idempotent execution control
+- optional state/context awareness (extensible)

 If:
-- confidence falls below threshold
-- or action exceeds defined limits
+- action exceeds safe thresholds
-- or context is anomalous
+- or falls into uncertainty zone

 → decision becomes ESCALATE
+→ execution is paused until a higher authority decides

-This is the meta-cognitive layer: not just what to do — but whether it should be done at all.
+This is the meta-cognitive layer:
+not just what to do — but whether it should be done at all.

 ---